Open-VTS/OVTS-Device/README.md

 * Connect a serial-to-USB cable to header `P5` and see the output on a serial monitor app.
 * If you still have other issues you can create a new issue.
 * The project has built and tested with `mbed-os v5.13.0` and should work with the most recent version.

+## TODO

+* Add more secure protocols like HTTPS.
+* Add request report file and remove auto send the report on device.
+* Improve source code and documentation.
+* A 3D printed layout box for the device.
+* Improve README file for better understanding.

 ## Some open-source projects that have been used in this project

 * [ARM mbed-os](https://github.com/ARMmbed/mbed-os)